GigaSpaces-ProfessionalServices/xap-admin-training/lab07-metrics/README.md

 ## Lab Description
 In this lab we will focus on GigaSpaces Metrics functionalities.
-To better know its capabilities you will use InfluxDB and Grafana to configure GS metrics integerated solution.
+To better know its capabilities you will use InfluxDB and Grafana to configure GS metrics integrated solution.

 ### 1 Download and install InfluxDB and Grafana